Featured Space: Organized Pantry

 I organized this pantry recently, and as my client had very deep and narrow shelves in her pantry, we decided to use this great pull-out drawer from The Container Store.
 It made all the difference in turning it into a functional and good-looking pantry.

 Pullout Drawers – Pantry Organizer

-I also used the open front containers where my client can now serve herself as she pack her children’s lunches and snacks.
+I also used the open-front containers where my client can now serve herself as she packs her children’s lunches and snacks.
 Also, all the large bottles were organized in a very large turntable making it super easy to grab and use.

-I personally suggest the organizing gadgets belowto keep canned goods and boxes products well organized and in place.
-I find it becomes easier to find and to use the pantry as they create easy access and portability.
+I personally suggest the organizing gadgets below to keep canned goods and packaged products well organized and in place.
+I find it becomes easier to find and use the pantry as they create easy access and portability.

 Canned Items Organizer

 Keep your cereals, baking supplies, and other food items all organized by type in these baskets.
 Even if you need to place them a little higher on your pantry, you’ll be able to see and access them easily.